f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 1. We can run Docker images with already configured software to run our environments
 2. We can easily build our own Docker images, to make our processes reproducible anywhere and using standard requirements, such as libraries or architectures.

-In this tutorial part we will learn how to build a Docker image and run it.
+In this laboartory part we will learn how to build a Docker image and run it.

 #### Installing Docker
 You can find Docker versions for: